 American Legion Baseball is a national institution, having thrived through a world war, several national tragedies, and times of great prosperity as well as great despair.

 The league still stands behind the traditional values upon which it was founded in 1925.
 American Legion Baseball has taught hundreds of thousands of young Americans the importance of sportsmanship, good health and active citizenship.
 The program is also a promoter of equality, making teammates out of young athletes regardless of their income levels or social standings.
 American Legion Baseball has been, and continues to be, a stepping stone to manhood for millions of young men who have gone on to serve their country or community, raise families or play the sport at the highest level.
+For all current 2019 information on the team, standings and more visit District 7 American Legion Baseball

 American Legion posts sponsor more than 2,500 Scouting units across the country.
 This is natural for Legionnaires, who bring their service-learned skills and experiences as veterans to help build character and positive traits in our country's youth.
 The American Legion's support for Boy Scouts of America began at the Legion’s first national convention in 1919.